Samborondón

-Samborondón is a canton in Ecuador’s Guayas province.
-It has 105 localities and two urban parishes (La Puntilla) and Samborondón Town (Cabecera cantonal) and one rural parish (Tarifa).
+Samborondón is a parish and town in Ecuador’s Guayas province.
+It is the seat of Samborond%C3%B3n Canton, which consist of 105 localities and two urban parishes (La Puntilla) and Samborondón Town (Cabecera cantonal) and one rural parish (Tarifa).
 La Puntilla's parish is one of the most exclusive residential and entertainment districts in Ecuador.
 It has many Gated Communities (urbanizaciones cerradas), and several retail developments are located in the suburb.
-Its close proximity to the country's second-largest city, Guayaquil (merely crossing a bridge), allows many of its residents to work there.
+Its close proximity to the country's largest city, Guayaquil (merely crossing a bridge), allows many of its residents to work there.
 Most of the upper-class families in Guayaquil live at La Puntilla's Parish in Samborondón.

 History

-Samborondón was founded on May 24, 1776 and achieved its independence on October 10, 1820.
+Samborondón was founded on May 24, 1776 and achieved its independence on October 10, 1822.
 Since October 31, 1955 the suburb has been a canton.